Apollo 13 Re-entry through ARIA 4

 ARIA 2 was positioned to track Apollo 13 if it reentered earlier than planned – I would guess roughly 300 NM west of the planned splashdown.

 ARIA 3 and 4 flew their final runs starting approximately 100 NM East of the planned splashdown point and completing their runs at a TSP (test support position) 10 NM short of spashdown and 10 NM off of the projected ground track of Apollo 13.
-ARIA 2 and 3 departed the area immediately after splashedown and ARIA 4 orbited the recovery area at 31,000 feet until the Apollo crew was on the Iwo Jima.

 All three supporting ARIA aircraft arrived at the recovery area where the recovery ship Iwo Jima, a helicopter carrier ship, was waiting to pick up the spacecraft and crew.

-Word came to us that the Apollo crew had jettisoned the LEM, the Lunar Module that we later learned was so critical to their survival, and the Service Module that had been the source of their difficulty.
+Word came to us that the Apollo crew had jettisoned the LM, the Lunar Module that we later learned was so critical to their survival, and the Service Module that had been the source of their difficulty.

 Then we heard of the loss of radio and tracking contact with the ground stations in Australia as the spacecraft began its reentry into the atmosphere and also as it began the period of radio blackout caused by the buildup of superheated plasma around the spacecraft from friction with the atmosphere.